CarlosCorreiaM16e/chirico_cms/README.md

 - Drop the application tree inside Web2Py ``applications`` folder.
 - Copy config file ``./resources/config/init/appconfig.ini`` to
-  ``./private/appconfig.ini`` and replace the values between double brackets to match your system configuration.
+  ``./private/appconfig.ini``, replace the values between double brackets to match your system configuration and copy it to ``private`` folder.
 - From Web2py folder, run the script ``applications/www/resources/scripts/init_app.sh`` to create the database objects.